Secret Affair: Reunion

 Secret Affair released their fourth studio album, Soho Dreams after an absence of 30 years on their label, I-SPY Records, on 10 September 2012, distributed by Code7/Plastic Head and supported by a 13-date UK tour ending at The 229 Club, London, on 24 November.
 The band continue to tour throughout 2013 and perform their end of year show at the Islington Assembly Hall, 7 December.

 On 5 September 2014, Secret Affair begin their '35th Anniversary Tour' of the UK in Gloucester at the Guildhall, followed by Stockton on Tees and ending in Manchester at the Band on the Wall venue, on 13 December 2014, celebrating the 1979 release of their debut album, Glory Boys.
 In November that year, Sony/BMG/Captain Mod Records released Est 1979; The Secret Affair 35th Anniversary Box Set featuring all four albums from 1979 to the present day.
 In August 2016, I-SPY Records released Secret Affair's cover of the Northern soul classic "Do I Love You (Indeed I Do)" on 7-inch vinyl only.
 In September that year the band appeared on Vintage TV, episode 28, performing live in concert three tracks, "Do I Love You' (Indeed I Do)", "I Don't Need No Doctor" and "My World".

 Secret Affair celebrated their 40th anniversary in 2019 with a 14 date UK tour.

+In September 2025, Ian Page retired from the band leaving Dave Cairns,founder member and writer of the hit singles, 'Time For Action', 'My World' and 'Sound of Confusion' to continue touring the band in 2026.
+The band's long-time trombone player Steve Rinaldi (also frontman of the band Rinaldi Sings) took over as Secret Affair's lead vocalist.